You are here: Home > Support > Knowledge Base > Connecting Ducts Between Floors

 Floors on Different Drawings

-If your floors are on different drawings, use the Insert Drawing to Drawing Connection command.
+If your floors are on different drawings, use the Insert Drawing to Drawing Connection command to connect the drawings.

 Related Articles